nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

   * Pros: Demeter's law is no longer violated.
   * Cons: There is less abstraction.

-### Clear Statistics of Flashcard
+### Clear statistics of a flashcard

 #### Implementation

-The clear statistics of flashcard feature will allow the user to reset the statistics of the flashcard specified by the given index.
+The Clearstats mechanism  will allow the user to reset the statistics of the flashcard specified by the given index.

-The clear statistics of flashcard implementation requires the creation of a `ClearStatsCommandParser` and a `ClearStatsCommand`.
+The implementation requires the creation of a `ClearStatsCommandParser` and a `ClearStatsCommand`.
 The `ClearStatsCommandParser#parse` will take in a single argument for `Index`.
 After parsing the argument, it will then proceed to create a `ClearStatsCommand` class instance.
 If no `Index` is given then a `CommandException` will be thrown.

 The `ClearStatsCommand` class will replace the `Flashcard` at the specified `Index` with a copy of the original `Flashcard` that has its `Statistics` reset to zero for all fields.

 ##### Usage

-Given below is an example usage scenario and how the `ClearStatsCommand` mechanism behaves at each step.
+Given below is an example usage scenario and how the Clearstats mechanism behaves at each step.

 Step 1.
 The user launches the application after a few times of using the `TestCommand` feature.
 The `QuickCache` will be initialized with the existing QuickCache state.